 Health checks

-The gateway service determines if a node still can be used safely by frequently checking its health.
+The gateway service determines if a worker still can be used safely by frequently checking its health.
 Health checks are used for health determination.
 Jitar has no out-of-the-box health checks, but you can create and add your own.
 A common use case is for checking database availability.
-In case a node can't access its database, we want the gateway to stop using it.
+In case a worker can't access its database, we want the gateway to stop using it.
 Health checks can be added to any of the services.

 Creating health checks

-// src/health/DatabaseHealthCheck.ts
+// src/DatabaseHealthCheck.ts

 import { HealthCheck } from 'jitar';